Saitamah07/Saitamah07/README.md

 # Hi, I'm Matias Alvarez Hernandez! 👋

-I'm a passionate Data Engineer by training, focused on transforming data into actionable information.
+I'm a passionate Data Analysts by training, focused on transforming data into actionable information.
 I specialize in the design and implementation of data pipelines, predictive analytics and information visualization.
 Currently, I am looking for opportunities as a Junior Data Engineer to continue to grow and bring scalable solutions.

 ## 💻 Technologies and Tools.